 Our Day at Gatorland

-The main goal in our Gatorland experience was for Zach, Kye and Britt to be able to zipline.
+The main goal in visiting Gatorland was for Zach, Kye and Britt to be able to zipline.

 We arrived at the park right at opening and didn’t have our zip line reservation until noon so we had plenty of time to check things out and catch a couple of shows too!